Bouliki972/bouliki/worldcup.md

 ## ⚽ Live Match Updates
 ------

-# 🥉 The Third Place Is Coming Home: What a Match!
+# 🥉 The Third Place Is Coming Home

 What a match!
 It was pure entertainment. 🔥